freemind001/easy-switcher/README.md

 ## How to build
 Easy Switcher is written in Pascal.
 It can be built with [fpc](https://www.freepascal.org/) or [Lazarus](https://www.lazarus-ide.org/).
+To build with fpc:
+* Install fpc version 3.2.2 or later
+* Clone this repository.
+* Go to sources folder `cd <path to easy-switcher.lpr folder>`.
+* Build Easy Switcher `fpc easy-switcher.lpr`.

 ## Installation
 ### Ubuntu & Debian